Talisman Games

 All locations in the galaxy are specified with an XX-YY coordinate, where XX and YY each may range from 00 to 99.
 However, the way these coordinates are arranged on the map may not be quite what you expect.
 There are many different ways to read such coordinates, depending upon the system in use at the time.
 Galac-Tac uses one of those possibilities.
 The first number (XX) is read down the left-hand side of the map (from top to bottom).
 The second number (YY) is then read second across the the map (from left to right).
 Remember to read down first and then across, not across first and then down.
 For example: coordinate 00-99 is found in the upper-right corner of a full galaxy map.

 The galaxy is square in size, but all edges of the map wrap to the opposite side, so the galaxy really has no edges at all.
-The shortest path from one point to another might be across one or more of these apparent boundaries.
+The shortest path from one point to another might be across one or more of these apparent edges.

 Do we need to do math to measure diagonal distances from star to star?